FredXCoders/PyDojo/README.md

 guess.py is a simple number guessing game that will allow the kids to see how variables, loops, and branching work.

+secretCode.py is a simple message encoder and decoder.